fresh-milkshake/searcher-agent/docs/index.md

 getting-started
 usage
 use-cases
-for-everyone
 contributing
 api/modules
 :::

 ## Project overview

-`searcher-agent` provides an agentic pipeline with browsing tools and a Telegram bot interface.
+`searcher-agent` provides an end-to-end research assistant that:

+- Generates multiple search queries for a user task
+- Retrieves arXiv candidates and deduplicates them
+- Ranks with BM25 over title + abstract
+- Analyzes the top candidates (LLM-backed or heuristic)
+- Decides whether to notify and formats a concise report for Telegram

+You can interact via Telegram, or call the REST API to run the pipeline programmatically.
 See the pages above to learn how to install, run, and extend the project.